Robin Söderling: Playing style

 Söderling is an offensive baseliner who was known for his competitive drive and powerful game.
 His serve was heavy, reaching speeds up to 230 km/h (143 mph), although it could sometimes lack precision, leading him to struggle against strong returners like Novak Djokovic and Andy Murray.
 He could overpower almost all of his opponents and possessed a good return game.
-He has accurate and powerful groundstrokes off both wings; his forehand was regarded as one of the most lethal in the game, and he also possesses a dangerously accurate two-handed backhand that can also produce winners with sharp angles although with less speed than his forehand.
+He had accurate and powerful groundstrokes off both wings; his forehand was regarded as one of the most lethal in the game, and he also possessed a dangerously accurate two-handed backhand that can also produce winners with sharp angles although with less speed than his forehand.
 Most of his success came on faster surfaces (fast indoor courts; hard and carpet), although his best Grand Slam results came at the French Open; likely due to the heavy conditions and slowness of the clay which allowed him more time to set up his powerful shots.

 Many people praised Söderling for his game, saying he was a Grand Slam contender and stable top-10 player, though his mental strength and lack of consistency were weaknesses.
 In latter years, his mental strength improved and this raised the consistency of his game; much of this was attributed to the influence of his coach, former world No. 2 and 2000 French Open finalist Magnus Norman.